sergiorf/flood-sim/docs/architecture.md

 The MVP currently prints CLI output only.

-### 4. Web visualization
+### 4. Graphical visualization

 A future visualization layer can render flood depth over basemaps and city layers.
+This may begin as a lightweight local viewer and later evolve into a richer graphical application if the simulation outputs and workflows justify it.
 It is intentionally not included in the first version of this repository.